Li Qiang - Executive Director

 Brutus Li graduated from Yale University with a degree in International Affairs and from New York University with a J.D.
 Mr. Li has extensive experience in the human rights field.

 Dorothy J. Solinger, Board Member.
-Dr. Solinger is a professor of University of California at Irvine in political science.
+Dr. Solinger is Professor of Political Science at the University of California at Irvine.

 William J. Hurst, Board Member.
-Dr. Hurst is an assistant professor of University of Texas at Austin in Asian Studies.
+Dr. Hurst is an Assistant Professor of Political Science at Northwestern University.